iac-oslo/avnm-labs/docs/labs/lab-03/index.md

 Note!
 It may take some minutes for policy to take effect, sometimes a lot of minutes :)

 Navigate to `vnm-westeurope-avnm-labs/ng-spokes-westeurope` Network Group in a few minutes and check `Group members` page.
 You should see new VNet added to the group by the Policy.

+If you don't see new VNet in the list, move on to the next task and get back when you done with all tasks from lab3.

 ## Task #3 - create new Network Group for hub VNet using `az cli`